What to Know About the Phaseout of R22

 Still have questions about R-22?
 Contact George Brazil’s HVAC experts.

-If you're still unsure if your HVAC system uses R-22 and you need an AC check-up or if you have an older unit and are looking for a more energy-efficient and safe system, George Brazil can help.
+If you're still unsure if your HVAC system uses R-22 and you need an AC tune-up or if you have an older unit and are looking for a more energy-efficient and safe system, George Brazil can help.
 Contact us at (602) 842-0009 to schedule service with one of Phoenix's most trusted HVAC companies.